 Fuel Polishing and Fuel Filtration Service

-Fuel polishing and filtration services are critical for fuel stored for long periods of time.
+Fuel Polishing and Fuel Filtration Service are critical for fuel stored for long periods.
 During this service, a Megawattage Technician will pump the diesel stored in a fuel tank through specialized filters that clean dirty fuel of microbes and other contaminants.
-The technician will test the fuel and confirm whether there is water that can be removed.
+The technician will test the fuel and will confirm if there is any removable water.
 A fuel polishing service can turn opaque, nearly-black diesel back to transparent red, making it viable for use once more.

 Megawattage Diesel Fuel Preventative Maintenance Schedule:

-· Regularly perform diesel fuel testing services, which allow time to take action to resolve fuel issues while they are still minimal.
+· Constantly perform diesel fuel testing services, which allow time to take action to resolve fuel issues while they are still minimal.

-· Regularly inspect the fuel tank to ensure that rust and cracks have not formed, ensuring that water intrusion is limited or entirely prevented.
+· Frequently inspect the fuel tank to ensure that rust and cracks have not formed.

 · Schedule a Rust Remediation service when the fuel tank does appear to be severely damaged by rust and other environmental damages.

-· Schedule a Fuel Filtration and Fuel Polishing Service in the event that fuel tests bad, which will ensure greater longevity and reliability of your standby power generator set.
+· Schedule a Fuel Polishing and Fuel Filtration Service if the fuel tests bad, which will ensure greater longevity and reliability of your standby power generator set.